CJBlain/Comp3010-CW2/README.md

 # **SOC Roles & Incident Handling Reflection:**
 in real life, a security operations centre uses 3 tiers to handle secuity incidents.
 These are as follows:
-Tier 1 (Alert Triage) defined as initial alert review and validation.
++Tier 1 (Alert Triage) defined as initial alert review and validation.
-Tier 2 (Incident Analysis) defined as deep investigation, correlation, and root cause analysis.
++Tier 2 (Incident Analysis) defined as deep investigation, correlation, and root cause analysis.
-Tier 3 (Threat Hunting & Engineering) defiend as advanced analysis, detection engineering, and remediation.
++Tier 3 (Threat Hunting & Engineering) defiend as advanced analysis, detection engineering, and remediation.

 The BOTSv3 exercise mostly focuses around the responsabilities of the second tier.
 This means that it requires log analysis, following evidence to form conclusions and linking data together to form corralations.